 As a university teacher I strive to heighten students’ awareness of the substantive topic at hand and advance their understanding of relevant theoretical perspectives, methodological strategies, and statistical procedures.
 And at all times I encourage the use of sociological imagination.
 I currently teach Principles of Sociology, Senior Seminar in Sociology, Applied Research Methods, and Sociology of Community.

 Concomitantly, my goal as a researcher is to methodically acquire, assess, and transmit robust social scientific knowledge that addresses timely community development issues and natural resource-related problems to academicians, policymakers, practitioners, and members of the general public.
 I am an active member of several professional organizations.
-I served as President of the Southern Rural Sociological Association (2008-2009).
-Currently, I am co-editor of the Journal of Rural Social Sciences, the official journal of the Southern Rural Sociological Association.
-I received the Early Career Award from the Rural Sociological Society in 2001, the Excellence in Extension and Public Service Award from the Southern Rural Sociological Association in 2007, and the Award for Excellence in Extension and Public Outreach from the Rural Sociological Society in 2010.
+Currently, I am Treasurer of the International Association for Society and Natural Resources (IASNR).
+I received the award for Excellence in Teaching from the Southern Rural Sociological Association in 2007, 2011, and 2013, respectively.
+I served as President of the Southern Rural Sociological Association (2008-2009), co-editor of the Journal of Rural Social Sciences (2010-2012), founding director of the Center for Rural Studies at Sam Houston State University (2008-2014), and chair of the Department of Sociology at Sam Houston State University (2011-2014).